avaneev/biteopt/README.md

 ### CBiteOpt (biteopt.h) ###

 BiteOpt stochastic function optimization class.
-This optimization strategy is based on now outdated CBEOOptimizer and CBEOOptimizer2 stochastic derivative-less strategies, and uses several current parameter vectors ("fan elements").
-Highest cost "fan element" can be replaced with a new solution if "fan element's" cost (plus some margin) is higher than that of the new solution's.
-Having several "fan elements" allows parameter vectors to be spaced apart from each other thus making them cover a larger parameter search space collectively.
-Beside that, parameter randomization and several "step in the right direction" operations are used that move the solution vector into position with a probably lower objective function value (cost).
+This optimization strategy is based on now outdated CBEOOptimizer and CBEOOptimizer2, CBEOOptimizerFan stochastic derivative-less strategies.
+It uses an ordered list of several current parameter vectors (called "fan elements") that are evolved towards a lower cost.
+Highest-cost "fan element" in the list can be replaced with a new solution if "fan element's" cost (plus some margin) is higher than that of the new solution's.
+Having several "fan elements" allows the strategy to space them apart from each other thus making them cover a larger parameter search space collectively.
+Beside that, parameter randomization and several "step in the right direction" operations are used that move the parameter vector into position with a probabilistically lower objective function value.

 The benefit of this strategy is a relatively high robustness: it can successfully optimize a wide range of test functions.
 Another benefit is a